 - What attachments or information were included within the email

-Some outbound email protection is likely to already be available to your business.
+Some outbound email protection is available from your provider.

-Here’s a quick rundown of key questions to ask as you’re comparing products:
+Here’s some key questions to ask as you’re comparing products:

 Join the community